Trazodone Addiction: Symptoms, Causes, and Treatment

 What Does Trazodone Treat?

-• Post-Traumatic Stress Disorder (PTSD): It can be used to help with PTSD by improving sleep and reducing nightmares and anxiety.
+• Post-Traumatic Stress Disorder (PTSD): It may help with sleep disruption and nightmares while trauma-focused therapy addresses the root issue.

 Struggling with prescription misuse?
 Reach out for expert assistance and regain control.